Alfat393CSE/NutriAI/PYTHONANYWHERE_DEPLOYMENT.md

 # Create virtual environment with Python 3.11
 mkvirtualenv --python=/usr/bin/python3.11 nutriai-env

+# If you get errors, the virtualenv might be corrupted.
+Recreate it:
+# deactivate
+# rmvirtualenv nutriai-env
+# mkvirtualenv --python=/usr/bin/python3.11 nutriai-env

 # Activate it (if not already activated)
 workon nutriai-env
 ```